 The Static File Middleware doesn’t provide authorization, all files served by this middleware are publicly accessible.
 Static files are stored in the following directories:

-• you can also serve files outside the Web root directory by specifying it in the UseStaticFiles method as below:
+{content root}/wwwroot- it’s the default directory - you can also serve files outside the Web root directory by specifying it in the

 public void Configure(IApplicationBuilder app)